kientrienhong/ToDoAppManabie/README.md

 # TO DO APP

-In this project, I applying TDD Clean Architecture
+In this project, I apply TDD Clean Architecture

 ## How to run

 **Step 1:**

-Download or clone this repo by using the link below:
+Download or clone this repository by using the link below:

 ```
 https://github.com/kientrienhong/ToDoAppManabie.git